-(c) The first two thousand dollars per calendar year received as compensation for participation in clinical trials that meet the criteria detailed in section 1612(b) of the Social Security Act (as in effect February 1, 2016);
+(c) The first two thousand dollars per calendar year received as compensation for participation in clinical trials that meet the criteria detailed in section 1612(b) of the Social Security Act (as in effect October 1, 2020).

-(i) AmeriCorps program;
+(i) AmeriCorps VISTA program; and

-(ii) Special and demonstration volunteer program;
+(ii) Special and demonstration volunteer program; and

-(iv) Retired senior volunteer program (RSVP);
+(iii) Retired senior volunteer program (RSVP); and

-(v) Foster grandparents program;
+(iv) Foster grandparents program; and

-(vi) Senior companion program;
+(v) Senior companion program.